openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

         day was quite good as compared to the previous days and I attended a few workshops and was able to attend and somewhat understand a few of them like MariaDB and I specially liked the talk by security in mobile devices by Tobias Mueller.
 Yes, and I was able to get all the openSUSE DVDs given to the Delegate Kids provided by
         FOSS.in guys and so the DVDs were too less for us :-( .
 The 3rd day was the worst in terms of talks for me as I could not get into a lot of talks and missed a few interesting talks.
 Also the mediawiki miniconf turned out to be more of a waste of time rather than fun, at least for me.
-An Hackerâ€™s apology by tuxmaniac was just awesome and the Raghu Dixit Project totally rocked :D .
+An Hacker’s apology by tuxmaniac was just awesome and the Raghu Dixit Project totally rocked :D .
 I immediately boarded the train to my home after FOSS.in
 >
-> As I reached my home, I was again anxiously waiting for the for the next openSUSE Collab Event â€“ Social Media and PR which was quite successful and I enjoyed it
+> As I reached my home, I was again anxiously waiting for the for the next openSUSE Collab Event – Social Media and PR which was quite successful and I enjoyed it
         thoroughly.
 In the last few days I also played with the flickr api, and came up with a bunch of php based libraries.
 The best flickr api wrapper which I found was
         [phpflickr](http://phpflickr.com/).
 The reasons being this guy has wonderfully wrapped all the functions of the flickr api.
 I played it around and used
-        Robert Lihmâ€™s bento theme to make a photo gallery for openSUSE at my site.
+        Robert Lihm’s bento theme to make a photo gallery for openSUSE at my site.
 >
 > You can find a view of my tinkerings at [http:// suseware.com/flick](http:// suseware.com/flick).
 Man I am such a copy cat.
 Please give put in your
         comments, improvements or anything, I will really appreciate it.